 1/4 cup toasted sesame oil

-2 tbsp coriander seeds – crushed coarsely*
+2 tbsp of coriander seeds – crushed coarsely*

-2 tsp cumin seeds – crushed coarsely*
+2 tsp of cumin seeds – crushed coarsely*

-2 tsp light brown sugar or light palm sugar
+2 tsp light brown sugar)

 2 tsp fish sauce

-Ground white pepper to season
+Finely ground white pepper to season

 Hot Sauce: